 Registry Branch Not Found?

-7. In the right-pane, double-click (default) and mention the path to your custom icon (.ico file or reference to a icon inside a EXE/DLL file).
+(default)and mention the path to your custom icon (.ico file or reference to a icon inside a EXE/DLL file.
+See “Icons From DLL/EXE Files” paragraph at the end of this article).

 Icons From DLL/EXE Files